 The sites of former surface winning of mineral raw materials mirror a notable part of the heritage of every nation.
-They provide an overview of cultural, economic and industrial history, they enable to study architecture and arts and they reflect development and maturity of technologies.
+They provide an overview of cultural, economic, and industrial history; they enable the study of architecture and arts; they reflect development and maturity of technologies; and they can also serve the geoscientific education of the important sites of national geoheritage (Petersen, 2002; López-García et al., 2011).
 Finally, they represent remarkable objects from the point of view of landscape ecology (Raška et al., 2011).
-Especially town or village small quarries used to be left for natural succession and nowadays they represent important refuges of biological diversity.
+In particular, small quarries in towns or villages used to be left for natural succession, and nowadays they represent important refugia increasing the biological diversity.